 NATIONAL ICE CREAM MONTH

-What makes I scream, and you scream!
-We all scream for ice cream of course!
-July is national ice cream month, and what a perfect time to cool off with a scoop of your favorite flavor (or try what other weird flavors that exist out there).
+I scream, you scream!
+We all scream for ice cream!
+If you haven’t guessed, July is National Ice Cream Month.
+It’s a perfect time to cool off with a scoop of your favorite flavor.

-President Ronald Reagan designated July as National Ice Cream Month with the third Sunday of the month as National Ice Cream Day.
+President Ronald Reagan designated July as National Ice Cream Month, along with the third Sunday of the month, as National Ice Cream Day.